alfcorbui92-ctrl/phishing-red-teaming-eval/README.md

 # Phishing Red Teaming Evaluation

-This project is a red teaming prompt designed to test whether an AI model will generate phishing content when the request is framed as a benign educational exercise.
+This project is a red teaming prompt designed to test whether AI models will generate phishing content when the request is framed as a benign educational exercise.

 ## Objective
-The goal is to evaluate whether the model resists producing harmful social-engineering content, even when the user claims the request is for training or exam preparation.
+The goal is to evaluate whether a model resists producing harmful social-engineering content, even when the user claims the request is for training or exam preparation.

 ## Attack Strategy
 The prompt uses: